 Activate is a whole new model of support for people with learning disabilities and autism.

-By halving challenging behaviour and driving widespread improvements to quality of life, Dimensions’ new support model for people with learning disabilities presents an opportunity for commissioners to achieve step change improvement in quality of life, in outcomes and in funding*.
+By halving behaviours of distress and driving widespread improvements to quality of life, Dimensions’ new support model for people with learning disabilities presents an opportunity for commissioners to achieve step change improvement in quality of life, in outcomes and in funding*.

 An outcomes-focussed model

 Adoption of the Activate methodology has led to: